jdkato/markdata/README.md

   Reads from <SOURCE> and writes to <DESTINATION>.

+  If <SOURCE> is a single file, it will be converted to Markdown and written to <DESTINATION> (default: stdout).

   If <SOURCE> is a directory, all child Markdata files will be converted to Markdown and written to <DESTINATION> (default: overwrite <SOURCE>).

-  If <SOURCE> is a single file, it will be converted to Markdown and written to <DESTINATION> (default: stdout).

 Options:
+  --fm-type [JSON|YAML|TOML]  The type of front matter to parse.
-  --root PATH        The directory that paths will be resolved relative to.
+  --root PATH                 The directory that paths will be resolved
+                              relative to.
   --directives PATH           The directory containing your custom directives.
   --version                   Show the version and exit.
   --help                      Show this message and exit.
 ```

 ## Directives